-If you suspect CO is present,
+If you suspect CO is present, act immediately!

-- If it is safe to do so, open windows to allow entry of fresh air, and turn off any appliances you suspect may be releasing CO. - If no one has symptoms, but you suspect that CO is present, call your propane retailer or a qualified service technician to check CO levels and your propane equipment.
+- 1. If you or a family member shows physical symptoms of CO poisoning, get everyone out of the building and call 911 or your local fire department. - If it is safe to do so, open windows to allow entry of fresh air, and turn off any appliances you suspect may be releasing CO. - 3.
+If no one has symptoms, but you suspect that CO is present, call your propane retailer or a qualified service technician to check CO levels and your propane equipment.